mdn/stumptown-content/project-docs/stumptown-html-experiment.md

     * migrate guide pages
     * document problems and solutions

- Some of these are still too big to be individual user stories, ad should be broken up some more.
+ Some of these are still too big to be individual user stories, and should be broken up some more.

 [1] Note that guides are a quite different sort of thing from the other three.
 Guides don't have any formal structure, which brings its own challenges: we have to figure out how to embed "rich content" (browser compat tables, or live examples, say) at arbitrary points in the document.
 This looks more like a KumaScript "directives-based" model than the much more formal model for reference docs.
 But either way, we need to be able to describe how to represent this kind of document.